hindu-comm/mail_stream_indology/2018/06/Yogascapes_in_Japan_/134__patrick_mccartney.md

 <https://medium.com/@psdmccartney/decolonizing-yoga-is-it-going-deep-enough-51a84560cab9>,
 both from the colonial and post-colonial/neo-liberal masters.

-​If you would like to read more about the ideas inspiring this conference, click here
+If you would like to read more about the ideas inspiring this conference, click here
 <https://medium.com/@psdmccartney/naked-yoga-in-kyoto-perspectives-on-postures-pollution-and-pilgrimage-d1f13519c100>
 .

-​Thank you, for your interest in this conference.
+Thank you, for your interest in this conference.

 All the best,